Deep Q-Network (DQN)

 - Slides Lecture 2: Deep Q-Learning from Deep RL Foundations, video here

-Notes from Pieter Abbeel
+Notes from DQN paper:

 - are stacked frames in the Atari game, because a single frame doesn’t have enough information (you need to know velocity, which direction the ball is moving)